AfnaanAhamedAA/Employee_Feedback_app/README.md

 # Employee_Feedback_app
 This webapp will take employee feedback and measures how happy the employee is.
+I have developed this web application using Spring boot,jsp,html.
+Developed Entity class to take data from user and to save it in database.
+Configured application.properties file
+With the use of handler methods in controller layer, i made possible to move from one jsp page to another.
+A simple Mysql database schema is used in this project.
-I have developed this web application using Spring boot,jsp,html. i have created controller, service and repository layer, followed by spring mvc. simple logic of measuring employee hapiness wrote in service layer.
+I have created controller, service and repository layer, followed by spring mvc.
+Simple logic of measuring employee hapiness wrote in service layer.
-This app must be opened in spring tool suite or any other tools that supports spring and see the working.
+This app must be pulled in spring tool suite or any other tools that supports spring and see the working.